 PlayStation 5: DualSense controller

 With each new PlayStation comes a new DualShock controller, except this time it doesn't.
 Sony has gone to the next level and created the DualSense controller to partner the PS5.
+You can get a good look at the controller, including its LEDs, in this Japanese hands-on video.

 It's a sleek and modern-looking design with a two-tone finish instead of the standard single hue of the DualShocks.
 Sony has promised that the new controller "will captivate more of your senses as you interact with the virtual worlds in PS5 games.
 The features of DualSense, along with PS5’s Tempest 3D AudioTech, will deliver a new feeling of immersion to players."